Gravitational waves in scalar-tensor theory to one-and-a-half post-Newtonian order: The scalar-tensor multipole moments and flux of compact binaries

 Finally, inserting these decompositions into the tensor and scalar multipole moments as given by Eqs.~\eqref{momentsIJ} and~\eqref{psi1mult}, we can compute the multipole moments using a series of known techniques; see~\cite{MHLMFB20} for a recent review.
 Fortunately, at the 1.5PN order, this is relatively easy as we do not need to worry about the subtleties associated with the different regularizations schemes (be it ultraviolet or infrared).
 The main difficulty is the long calculation of the scalar monopole and dipole moments $I^s$ and $I_i^s$ which are required at 2.5PN order.

 With the ST parameters defined at the beginning of the paper (Sec.~\ref{sec:not}), we obtain the source ST multipole moments for compact binaries that are relevant for the final 1.5PN waveform and flux.
-For example, the tensor quadrupole moment $I_{ij}$ is accurate to order 1.5PN and we find, after reduction to the CM frame,
+For example, the tensor quadrupole moment $I_{ij}$ is accurate to order 1.5PN and we find, after reduction to the CM frame,\footnote{For convenience, when working in the CM frame, we denote $r\equiv r_{12}$ and $n^i\equiv n_{12}^i$ the distance and separation vector between the two bodies ($r$ should not be confused with the harmonic-coordinate distance to the source used in Sec.~\ref{sec:MPNinST}).}

 The other relevant tensor moments (including the two gauge moments $W$ and $Y_i$) are given in Eqs.~\eqref{tensormoments} of Appendix~\ref{app:moments}.

 As for the scalar moments, the full expressions at the highest necessary PN order are also given in Appendix~\ref{app:moments}.
 Hereafter, we only give the source moments at a high enough PN order to compute the hereditary terms.
 Indeed, the radiative moment $\mathcal{U}_{ij}$ given by Eq.~\eqref{radUij} corrects the source moment by the relevant 1.5PN quadrupole tail effect which is the same as in GR, and by the non-linear memory effect associated with the dipole moment.
 We will include these effects, applied to binaries, into the final waveform.
 The necessary source moments to compute hereditary terms are then